pojntfx/hydrapp/README.md

 ## Overview

-hydrapp is a small Go framework similar to Electron with unique feature: It **can use (almost) any browser engine** to render the frontend!
+hydrapp is a small Go framework similar to Electron with a unique feature: It **can use (almost) any browser engine** to render the frontend!

 It enables you too ...